 - ScaleRail – improved realism with better-scaled rails.

 And that’s finally the closure.
-We hope that, after all of this, you’ll seamlessly embark on the nostalgia train and enjoy one of the ”founding fathers” of the simulation genre.
+After all of this, we hope you’ll seamlessly embark on the nostalgia train and enjoy one of the ”founding fathers” of the simulation genre.